How to Generate & Fill Form 16? Form 16 Part A & Part B

 Form 16 is divided into 2 sub-parts, both equally important, which are given below:-

 Part A of Form 16 gives the summary of tax collected by the employer from an employee’s salary on his/her behalf and deposited with the government.
-It is a certificate of guarantee that is signed by the employer effectively declaring he/she has already deposited the TDS deducted from employee's salary.
+It is a certificate of guarantee signed by the employer, effectively declaring he/she has already deposited the TDS deducted from the employee's salary.

-Part A of Form 16 contains the following details that need to be filled:
+Part A of Form 16 contains the following details that need to be filled in:

-This part of Form 16 is generated through the Traces portal of Income Tax Department.
-Apart from what is mentioned above, it also provides the BSR code of the bank from which payments are done, challan numbers and other specific details for future reference.
+This part of Form 16 is generated through the Income Tax Department Traces portal.
+Apart from what is mentioned above, it also provides the BSR code of the bank from which payments are made, challan numbers, and other specific details for future reference.

 It is required that Part A should be signed by the deductor manually or digitally.